 Gearset will suppress the resulting XML and does not show this field permission in the comparison results at all.

-This behaviour is also extended for some other permissions too such as Apex Page and Apex Class Permissions, if
+This behavior is also extended for some other permissions too.
+This includes Apex Page and Apex Class Permissions, if

 enabled = false then the permission will not show in the comparison.

 The reason for this is that from Salesforce's point of view having "enabled = false" is equivalent to "deleted/removed".
 And in the Salesforce UI this is usually done via deleting an Apex Class or removing a permission.
 Gearset shows this change under

 Changed items to tie in with this view.

 What this means in relation to Continuous Integration jobs is that if in the source environment, the permissions are set to

 false and in the target, they are set to